Applelo/compotes/docs/guide/collapse.md

 ## Accessibility

-To ensure accessibility feature, the component will inject `aria-expanded` to all trigger elements.
-This allow the user to know if the collapse is expanded or not.
-The user also knows what element it refer thanks to the `aria-controls` attribute.
+To ensure accessibility features, the component will inject `aria-expanded` to all trigger elements.
+This allows the user to know if the collapse is expanded or not.
+The user also knows what element it refers to thanks to the `aria-controls` attribute.

 ## Options